Bloomberg Market Concepts or BMC

 source: Bloomberg Institute

-- This includes calculating equity index performance from the performance of specific stocks.
+- Includes calculating equity index performance from the performance of specific stocks.

-- Understanding how and why equities are more volatile as compared to bonds and why equity ownership is such an attractive proposition.
+- Explains how and why equities are more volatile than bonds and why equity ownership is an attractive proposition.

 Introducing the Stock Market

-This section explains how companies list themselves on the stock exchange through IPOs to raise money or to be able to sell theur stakes.
-Companies may also be delisted if they are acquired, go bankrupt or have financial mismanagement among other reasons.
-How investors follow stock market through indices which track some selected stocks and it influences investor decisions strongly.
+This section explains how companies list themselves on the stock exchange Themselves On The Stock ExchangeStock exchange refers to a market that facilitates the buying and selling of listed securities such as public company stocks, exchange-traded funds, debt instruments, options, etc., as per the standard regulations and guidelines—for instance, NYSE and NASDAQ. through IPOs to raise money or sell their stakes.
+Companies may also be delisted if acquired, bankrupt, financial mismanagement, etc. In addition, how investors follow the stock market through indices that track selected stocks strongly influences investor decisions.

 The Nature of Equities

-It explains how what what role absolute valuation plays in equity market investments.
-Absolute vakuation tends to look for short-term tangible ganis over long-term probabilistic gains which could be hard to rely on.
-It offers an interesting perspective on valuing stocks and deriving their value based on more immediate performance of the company.
+It explains the role fundamental valuation plays in equity market investments.
+Total valuation ValuationThe term "absolute valuation" refers to a method of business valuation that uses DCF analysis to determine the firm's fair value based on its projected cash flows. tends to look for short-term tangible gains over long-term probabilistic gains, which can be difficult to rely on.
+It offers an exciting perspective on valuing stocks and deriving their value based on the more immediate performance of the company.

 Bloomberg Terminal Functions for Module 4